Varsani2520/pull-req/syllabus.md

 - [ ] 4.
 Pushdown Automata, CFL and NCFL

 ### DATA ANALYSIS AND VISUALIZATIONS
 - [ ] 1.
-Math, Probability and Statistical Modeling
+Math, Probability and Statistical Modeling - D
 - [ ] 2.
 Using Clustring to Subdivide Data
 - [ ] 3.
 Modeling Instance
 - [ ] 4.
 Principle of  Data Visualization Design